-The amended Prospectus Regulation stipulates the specific structure and content of the summary, which must provide the investors with key information in a concise manner and in non-technical language.
-The length of the summary should take into account the complexity of the issuer and of the securities offered, but must not exceed 7% of the length of a prospectus or 15 pages (whichever is the longer).
+The amended Prospectuses Regulation stipulates the specific structure and content of the summary, which must provide the investors with key information in a concise manner and in non-technical language.
+The length of the summary should take into account the complexity of the issuer and of the securities offered, but must not exceed 7% of the length of the prospectus or 15 pages (whichever is the longer).
 Furthermore, it must not contain cross-references to other parts of the prospectus.

 The financial statements to be included in the prospectus must be in accordance with IFRS.
 However, financial statements prepared in accordance with certain third country national accounting standards that are considered in the EU to be equivalent to IFRS are also accepted (for example, the GAAP of the USA, Japan, the People's Republic of China, Canada and South Korea).
 Financial statements for financial years ending on 31 December 2014 at the latest that are prepared in accordance with the Indian GAAP will also be permitted.

 Proportionate disclosure regimes for rights issues, SMEs and Small Caps